List of goldfish varieties

 This is a list of goldfish varieties and their characteristics.
 Currently, there are about 200 breeds of goldfish recognized in China.

-Selective breeding over centuries has produced several color variations, some of them far removed from the "golden" color of the original fish.
+Selective breeding of goldfish over centuries has produced several color variations, some of them far removed from the "golden" color of the original fish.
 There are also different body shapes, fin, and eye configurations.
 Some extreme versions of the goldfish live only in aquariums—they are much less hardy than varieties closer to the "wild" original.
 However, some variations are hardier, such as the Shubunkin.
 The vast majority of goldfish breeds today originated from China.
 Some of the main varieties are:

 Single-tailed varieties

 Single tailed varieties have a single caudal fin and anal fin.
 They have long, streamlined bodies and are faster swimming than shorter egg-shaped goldfishes.
 They all come from common goldfish, but rare egg-shaped varieties like nymph goldfish are developed from egg-shaped goldfish.
 They have no telescopic eyes, celestial eyes, nor bubble eyes.
 They have no headgrowths like orandas, lionheads, and ranchus, narial bouquets like pompoms, or curled gills like curled-gill.